-Over the years I’ve tried a lot of different Tirokafteri recipes and experimented and tweaked, and this is my favourite and final recipe.
+Over the years I’ve tried a lot of different Tirokafteri recipes and experimented and tweaked, and this is my favorite and final recipe.
 The addition of Basque pickled peppers (AKA guindillas) is completely inauthentic but tastes amazing.
 If you can’t pick up any guindillas, then I suggest you substitute with pickled pepperoncini or jalapenos.

 Tirokafteri is also called ktipiti (don’t ask me how to pronounce it, I’ll just embarrass myself in the attempt) and literally means spicy cheese, so don’t skimp on the heat.
 It’s commonly served with warm pita bread, or as part of a mezze platter.
 I like to serve it with EVERYTHING AND ANYTHING POSSIBLE!
 (Yes,I just shouted that).

 I like to spread it on Socca and serve with some aubergine dip and hummus as a mini-mezze meal, use it as a salad dressing or a crudité dip…anything is possible when you